 A transitional facility must be operated by an approved operator.
-The MPI website http://www.biosecurity.govt.nz/border/transitional-facilities/registration/application-form how to become an approved operator.
+The MPI website Approved Operator Application Form how to become an approved operator.
 Operator approvals are subject to the condition that the operator will comply with this standard and with any other conditions imposed by the Director-General.